tprasadtp/ubuntu-post-install/docs/index.md

 # After-Effects

-An Effortless & Simple post-installation script for Ubuntu, Linux Mint, Elementary, Debian and their derivatives.
+An Effortless & Simple post-installation script for Ubuntu, Linux Mint, Elementary OS, Debian and their derivatives.

 [![build][build-badge]][build-link]